mike1234-pixel/city-walks/README.md

 ## dataApi.js (Walks and Page data)

 The dataApi contains get routes for **/walks** and **/cities** which send the respective collections to the client.

+## blogApi.js (User interaction with blog)

+The blogApi deals with user interaction on blogs, namely adding and deleting comments on blog posts using the **/add-blog-comment** and **/delete-blog-comment** endpoints.

 ## Future Improvements